 - Do NOT stare at the bird while approaching it.
 Animals in general perceive direct eye contact as a threat and they will flee at their first opportunity.

 - Your camera shutter will most likely scare the bird you are approaching.
 Therefore, I recommend shooting the bird as you approach from the distance, so that the bird gets used to the shutter clicking noise.
 If the bird is perched, you might want to switch to silent camera release mode (electronic shutter), so that your camera does not make loud sounds when taking pictures.

 Photographing birds and making beautiful pictures requires good knowledge of your photography equipment.
 For birds in flight, high shutter speeds are required or the bird will look blurry.
-I find that a minimum shutter speed of 1/800-1/1600 for birds in flight works great for me, but in some cases slightly lower shutter speeds are also OK, depending on the size of the bird and how fast it is flapping its wings.
-For example, to freeze this hummingbird in flight, I used a shutter speed of 1/1600 and even then, the wings look slightly blurred, just because the bird flaps wings faster than my shutter speed.
+I find that a minimum shutter speed of 1/1000-1/1600 for birds in flight works great for me, but in some cases slightly lower shutter speeds are also OK, depending on the size of the bird and how fast it is flapping its wings.
+For example, to freeze this hummingbird in flight, I used a shutter speed of 1/1600 and even then, the wings look slightly blurred, just because the bird flaps wings faster than my shutter speed:

 Here is how I recommend to photograph birds: